Amir-souhail/Digital-CADD-Certification-Course/Chapter 13/Number 10/Readme.md

 ## Usage
 1. **Technical Drawings**: Refer to the `Butterfly assembly.jpg` and `Drawings.jpg` files for detailed dimensions, component details, and assembly instructions.
 2. **STEP Files**: Use the STEP files in CAD software (e.g., SolidWorks, Fusion 360, FreeCAD) for design and assembly projects.
-3. **STL Files**: Use the STL files for 3D printing or prototyping.
-4. **Resources**: Use the additional resources for inspiration or design guidance.
+3. **Resources**: Use the additional resources for inspiration or design guidance.

 ---